simplcommerce/SimplCommerce/README.md

 ```

 ## Roadmap

 https://github.com/simplcommerce/SimplCommerce/wiki/Roadmap

-## How to contribute:
+## How to contribute

 - Report bugs or suggest features by create new issues or add comments to issues
-- Pickup an issue, create your own branch and implement it, then submit a Merge Request when you finished the implemntation and testing
-- Remember to fix all the StyleCop violations before submit a Merge Request
+- Submit pull requests

 ## License

 SimplCommerce is licensed under the Apache 2.0 license.